Skip to main content

 Removing entities

 There are several approaches to removing an entity.
-In this case, we first load the entity, if it does not exist, we return notFound: true in the response, if it does, we remove it via em.remove(), which marks the entity for removal on the following flush() call.
+In this case, the entity is first loaded, if it does not exist, notFound: true is returned in the response, if it does, it's removed via em.remove(), which marks the entity for removal on the following flush() call.

 modules/article/routes.ts